shwetaruparel/FollowMe/README.md

 #### Hyperparameters

 Hyperparameters were found mostly via manual tuning and inspection.
-In future I would like to create a function that could test for different learning rates g rate to decrease over time according to the differential of the validation loss over time and to undertake a performance-based search.
+In future I would like to create a function that could test for different learning rates  rate to decrease over time according to the differential of the validation loss over time and to undertake a performance-based search.

 The optimal hyperparameters:

-  learning rate = 0.0015
+learning_rate = 0.001

-  batch size = 100
+batch_size = 100

-  number of epochs = 40
+num_epochs = 200

-  steps per epoch = 200
+steps_per_epoch = 50

-  validation steps = 50
+validation_steps = 12

-  workers = 2
+workers = 4

 Training